Professional brand and networking Thought Leadership and Content Creation

 Managing Your Story as a Senior Professional

-Most advice suggests that if you are senior, you should just "get used to it" or treat the internet like a free-for-all where everyone is new.
+Most advice on dealing with trolls and negative comments tells senior professionals to just "get used to it" or treat the internet like a free-for-all where everyone is new.
 For someone with a long career history, this is the wrong way to think.
 You aren't just starting out; you have a career built over many years that needs careful protection.
 You shouldn't change how you communicate to fit in with beginners; you should use your existing authority.

-This causes the Problem of Experience: the more successful you are, the more worried you get about online attacks.
-A younger employee might brush off a mean comment, but for you, it feels like a real danger to your professional standing.
+This creates the Problem of Experience: the more successful you are, the more exposed you are to online attacks.
+According to the ADL's Online Hate and Harassment: The American Experience (2024), 41% of Americans have experienced some form of online harassment, and 22% faced severe harassment in the past year alone.
+For professionals with a public presence, the risk is sharper still.
+A younger employee might brush off a mean comment, but for you, it threatens a professional standing built over decades.
 You worry that responding makes you look like you are arguing with someone beneath you, but staying quiet lets uninformed people control what others think of your expertise.
 This leads to silence from the most qualified people.

 This guide is a toolkit to help you move from just "dealing with attacks" to Controlling Your Own Story.
 It’s time to stop seeing comments as personal insults and start seeing them as a way to keep up the standards of your professional online presence.
 Think of this as managing important relationships, just like you would in the boardroom.
 This way, you don't have to waste energy trying to reason with people who don't follow professional rules.
 Here’s how to carefully manage the space around your ideas.